10 Mistakes to Avoid When Job Hunting on LinkedIn

 If you’re working to build your network, this is probably not a very good idea because building a network takes time.
 If you place many restrictions on people who choose to reach out, you may make it difficult for yourself to broaden your network.
 There’s comfort in knowing the type of person who may be choosing to connect to you but at the same time, you don’t want to lose out to others who may potentially add value.

-Not trying to grow your network
+Not growing your network

 You are not likely to find any new roles especially on a platform like LinkedIn if you are not connected to others ie you have no network.
 With a very small network or worse, no network, you are as good as invisible.
 So allow your self the opportunity to find new people, brought together by common interest and/or values and grow your network effectively.
 Each time you connect with someone, you not only grow your direct connections but you also grow the network of 2nd degree connections available.